TimefireVR launches Hypatia, a virtual city and social playground in VR

 TimefireVR has announced the grand opening of Hypatia, a persistent virtual city and social playground in virtual reality.

 The game is a free-to-play Windows PC VR world, playable in both VR and on 2D computer screens.
-In this world virtual citizens can let their creativity flourish through collaborative art-making, shared mini-games and social experiences that affect an expansive, globally-inspired city.
+In this world virtual citizens can let their creativity flourish through collaborative art-making, shared minigames, and social experiences that can influence an big city.

-The game is available on Steam and the Oculus Store today, with support for the HTC Vive and Oculus Rift with Touch controls.
+It’s available on Steam and the Oculus Store today, with support for the HTC Vive and Oculus Rift with Touch controls.
 It differs from other VR experiences like Sansar and High Fidelity.

-Phoenix, Arizona-based TimefireVR has created a curated experience, where it does a lot of the artistic creation in the game, rather than the players.
+The Phoenix, Arizona-based TimefireVR has created a curated experience, where it does a lot of the artistic creation in the game, rather than the players.
 But at various places within the game, such as an art shop, players can engage in creative activity, like painting, sculpting, and animating their own art places.
 They can also perform stage players together, and engage in virtual photography.

-“I think we are doing something radically different from other VR worlds,” said Jeffrey Rassás, CEO of TimefireVR, in an interview with GamesBeat.
+“I think we are doing something radically different from other VR worlds,” said Jeffrey Rassás, the CEO of TimefireVR, in an interview with GamesBeat.
 “It’s not infinite, not vast empty spaces.
 It’s more like going to Disneyland, You get to do fun activities from day one.
 We are creating an environment where we were hoping to be a bridge to artistic programs.”

 Rassás said that careful moderation will ensure the city remains a welcoming, inclusive space.
-Each unique building and district of Hypatia offers activities and mini-games — including boat racing between islands, shopping at zero gravity malls, or taking part in alien space battles.
+Each building and district offers activities and minigames, such as boat racing between islands, shopping at zero gravity malls, or taking part in alien space battles.
 In the city of Hypatia, creators and players can find a safe space for players of all ages, Rassás said.

 Upon launching the game, players get keys to the city to explore Hypatia’s streets and buildings.
 The city will change and grow over time, as players make their marks and new game updates arrive, Rassás said.